Ketryx Documentation

 Configuration Item States

-Configuration items managed through issue/task management tools (e.g., Jira) have four native states, described below.
+Configuration items managed through work item/task management tools (e.g., Jira) have four native states, described below.
 Additional states can be added.

 Open - The item is proposed.